iamsandipan/sample-api/readme.md

 --------------
 1. Set up a My SQL DB in your local or a reachable server.Create a schema

-CREATE SCHEMA shhemaname DEFAULT CHARACTER SET utf8 ;
+CREATE SCHEMA shemaname DEFAULT CHARACTER SET utf8 ;

 Add appropriate privilege for the user to run DDLs.For this demo purpose you may give the user all priviledges.